What You Need To Know!

 SIM cards: If you have an unlocked, GSM smart phone, then an Israeli SIM card will work with your phone.
 (If you use a SIM card in your mobile phone, the phone is a GSM device; otherwise, if your phone does not require the use of a SIM card, the phone is a CDMA device and you won't be able to use an Israeli service.)

-Purchase in advance: If you have enough lead time, you can purchase a SIM card and have it mailed to you in advance through a company called SIMtoISRAEL.
-While I do not have personal experience with them, they seem to be very reliable and have good customer service.
+Purchase in advance: If you have enough lead time, you can purchase a SIM card and have it mailed to your home through a company called SIMtoISRAEL.
+While we do not have personal experience with them, they seem to be very reliable and have good customer service.
 Here is a link to their site: https://www.simtoisrael.com

 Their FAQ page is very helpful in understanding how it works: https://www.simtoisrael.com/faq